EstelleKlevenz/docana-emi-25/README.md

 <figcaption>Figure XX - Caption goes here</figcaption>
 </figure>

 We created binned histograms of the distribution of EMI scores of the posts over a sub, colored according to whether their mean is a positive score (green) or a negative score (purple).
-We can tell that 10/16 subs tend to have more evidence-based language whereas 6/10 lean more towards intuition-based rethoric.
+We can tell that 10/16 subreddits tend to have more evidence-based language whereas 6/10 lean more towards intuition-based rethoric.
 With exception of r/talesfromtechsupport, most of the distribution are right-skewed.
 The EMI ranges from -2 to 8, having a wider range of values on the positive side.
 Of particular note is r/advice, the only distribution where there is a sign change between mean and mode.
-For the other subs, color and mean correspond in the sign of the EMI scores.
+For the other subreddits, color and mean correspond in the sign of the EMI scores.
 Advice is colored green, with a slightly positive mean, but the mode is on the intuitive side.

 <figure float="center">
   <img src="/figures/composed_wc.png" width="95%" />
 <figcaption>Figure XX - Caption goes here</figcaption>
 </figure>

-To gain insight into the language used in the subs, we plotted the most used words and their individual EMI score.
+To gain insight into the language used in the subreddits, we plotted the most used words and their individual EMI score.
 The darker the color the closer the word is to either the evidence or the intuition benchmark.
-It is interesting that whereas most of the subs show generic words like "people", "like", "would, "im" (two examples shown on the left side of Figure XX), some subs have more tailored language, which even shows in the most occuring terms, this holds for r/loseit, a sub about weight-loss, where "weight" indeed is the most occuring term and r/talesformtechsupport that shows different vocabular with "back", "one", "get" and "work".
+It is interesting that whereas most of the subreddits show generic words like "people", "like", "would, "im" (two examples shown in Figure XX A), some subreddits have more tailored language, which even shows in the most occuring terms, this holds for r/loseit, a sub about weight-loss, where "weight" indeed is the most occuring term and r/talesformtechsupport that shows different vocabular with "back", "one", "get" and "work".

 <figure float="center">
   <img src="/figures/PCA_Subreddit.png" width="95%" />
 <figcaption>Figure XX - Caption goes here</figcaption>
 </figure>

-The PCA of each sub's average vector and the concept vectors shows in simplified form the spatial relationship between the subs and the concepts.
-As in the histograms, advice though colored green shows more similarity (=smaller distance) to the intuition subs than the other evidence subs. r/losit also strikes with a bigger gap to the other evidence subs.
+The PCA of each sub's average vector and the concept vectors shows in simplified form the spatial relationship between the subreddits and the concepts.
+As in the histograms, advice though colored green shows more similarity (=smaller distance) to the intuition subreddits than the other evidence subreddits. r/losit also strikes with a bigger gap to the other evidence subreddits.
 Apart from that the general classification seems to work, as you can lay a hyperplane through the space and separate the two groups along the "EMI of 0".

 XX - all emi figure

 ### Long post vs. Summary

 As shown in Figure XX, there are notable differences between long and short posts regarding their EMI scores.
-For most evidence-based subs, long posts tend to be more evidence-based than their respective summaries.
+For most evidence-based subreddits, long posts tend to be more evidence-based than their respective summaries.
 The distribution of EMI scores is broader for summaries than for long posts, indicating a greater variability in summaries.
 These differences are substantial and not just random fluctuations — the correlation between long posts and summary EMI scores is weak or non-existent (see Figure XX), underlining the difference between the two formats.

 <figure float="left">
 <p>